 How It Works: The Science Behind Your Estimate

-The One-Time Pregnancy Calculator combines proven scientific data and established fertility research to estimate your pregnancy risk from a single sexual encounter.
-Here’s an in-depth explanation of the science behind the calculator:
+The One-Time Pregnancy Calculator uses published scientific data and established fertility research to estimate your pregnancy chance from a single act of intercourse.
+Here is a plain-language outline of the science behind the calculator:

 Fertility Variation Within Your Menstrual Cycle

-A woman’s fertility varies significantly throughout her menstrual cycle.
-Ovulation, when an egg is released from the ovary, typically occurs around the midpoint of the cycle (approximately day 14 in a 28-day cycle).
-While fertility is high during ovulation, the most fertile day is usually the day before ovulation, as sperm can survive for several days in the reproductive tract, but the egg remains viable for only about 12โ24 hours after release.
-Fertility is at its peak in the days leading up to and including ovulation, then rapidly declines afterward, with the lowest chance of pregnancy occurring during menstruation.
+A woman's fertility varies across her menstrual cycle.
+Ovulation, when an egg is released from the ovary, usually occurs near the midpoint of the cycle (about day 14 in a 28 day cycle).
+Fertility tends to be higher around ovulation, and research suggests the most fertile day is often the day before ovulation, because sperm can survive for several days in the reproductive tract while the egg is only viable for about 12 to 24 hours after release.
+Fertility is generally highest in the days leading up to and including ovulation, then falls again, with the lowest chance of pregnancy usually occurring during menstruation.

-This calculator dynamically estimates where you were in your menstrual cycle at the time of intercourse by using the start date of your most recent period and your average cycle length.
-It then applies scientifically supported fertility rates to this position within your cycle.
+The calculator estimates where you were in your menstrual cycle at the time of intercourse by using the start date of your most recent period and your average cycle length.
+It then applies published, cycle day based fertility rates to that position in your cycle.
 For example:

 - Menstruation (Days 1-5): Fertility is lowest, as the uterus lining sheds, making implantation unlikely.